 Chicken Coop Ideas: Movable Coops

 Movable coops, sometimes known as tractor coops, are a perfect chicken coop plan if you own a large plot of land and would like to give your chickens the most freedom.
-Tractor coops come equipped with wheels which make them an easy chicken housing solution.
+Chicken Coop Tractors come equipped with wheels which make them an easy chicken housing solution.
 You can change your chickens’ landscape as often as you want and let them explore new areas of your land.
 Your chickens will love the freedom this chicken coop plan gives them!

 Chicken Coop Ideas: Themed Coops

 If you like to get creative with your projects, a themed chicken coop can be a great way to get creative!
 You can design your chicken coop into something from your favorite game, movie, or show.
-For example, this homeowner designed his chicken coop as if it was a saloon.
-A themed coop is a super cool way to really get involved with the chicken coop build and make it your own.
+You can choose the colors you want and hang decor in your coop to let your creativity shine.

 Chicken Coop Ideas: Dutch Coops